Thanthondriyappar temple, TiruAakkur

 Arunagirinathar and Tirupugazh

-The saint-poet Arunagirinathar has praised Lord Muruga of this temple in his Tirupugazh.
+The saint-poet Arunagirinathar has praised the Muruga of this temple in his Tirupugazh.
 There is one Tirupugazh hymn dedicated to this Muruga, who appears with a radiant face and four arms, mounted on his peacock, and accompanied by his two divine consorts.

 Legend of the Thousand-Fed Annadanam